Pkadon/Akatsuki-Towa/README.md

         - the second line of dialogue (oc000_01 1") shows the default "face" sprite overlayed on top of the body sprite

  - **Cutscene Accuracy**:
-   - tried to use all values included in the cutscene files, but it's still being converted to a renpy script, and had to be "eyeballed" until everything looked right
+   - tried to use all values included in the cutscene files, but it's still being converted to a renpy script, and was "eyeballed" until everything looked right
    - music, sound effects should all play when they are supposed to
    - backgrounds should change when they are supposed to
      - some transitions are still slightly off (background/character sprite/text box appearing/disappearing in a different order from the original game)